BeinGHuan/Medusa/Day-1/readme.md

 Choose the platform that best aligns with your project requirements, technical expertise, and long-term goals.

-## Next Steps

-1. *Evaluate Requirements*: Assess your specific needs and how each platform aligns with them.
-2. *Prototype and Test*: Consider creating a prototype or proof of concept to evaluate the platforms in action.
-3. *Choose the Platform*: Make your decision based on your findings and project needs.

 # Basics to know before heading into moving onto the daily tasks